GoogleCloudPlatform/DataflowTemplates/v2/pubsub-binary-to-bigtable/docs/PubSubProtoToBigtable/README.md

 NOTE: This requires [Cloud SDK](https://cloud.google.com/sdk/downloads) version 284.0.0 or higher.

-The Template should be built from the directory containing the parent pom.xml (v2/).
+The Template should be build from the root pom.xml.

 ### Building Container Image